Every third Friday of the month | Doors open at 7:00pm

 From hidden histories to groundbreaking environmental science, each fascinating talk invites you to see the world in a new way.

 Seats are first come, first served.
-While the speaker series begins promptly at 7:30pm, we encourage you to arrive early to explore the Institute’s exhibits—including our newest traveling exhibit, Permian Monsters: Life Before the Dinosaurs—and make it a night to remember!
+While the speaker series begins promptly at 7:30pm, we encourage you to arrive early to explore the Institute’s exhibits—including our newest traveling exhibit, Mystery of the Mayan Medallion—and make it a night to remember!

 Upcoming Speakers Series: